Murdoch and Fox leadership must testify in Dominion trial if subpoenaed, judge rules

 Rupert Murdoch conceded that several of the network’s top stars – including Sean Hannity, Maria Bartiromo, Lou Dobbs and Jeanine Pirro – “endorsed at times this false notion of a stolen election”, claims that the former president and his allies continue to amplify as he seeks re-election to office in 2024.

-He also did not deny discussing the Trump campaign with Jared Kushner; “I was trying to help Mr Kushner ...
+He also did not deny discussing the Trump campaign with Jared Kushner.

+“I was trying to help Mr Kushner ...
 He’s a friend of mine,” he said.

+The behind-the-scenes revelations – which have been stitched together in Dominion’s sprawling case alleging a media empire that relies on lying to its audience – have painted a much-larger picture of the Fox organisation, its decision making, and its concerns over declining viewership with competition from other right-wing networks that indulged the former president’s conspiracy theories.

 Join our commenting forum